 TED talks have a myriad of uses!

 As you now know, you have multiple ways and reasons for implementing TED talks in your adult ESL classes.
 What are you waiting for?
 Try it!

 Ready for your freebie?

 Remember how I said that you could let your students grade the presenters?
 How would you like a rubric to just print and give them instead of trying to find or come up with one on your own?
 How about a fully editable one?
-Click the image below to grab this Google Doc for free.
+Subscribe to my newsletter and you can grab this Google Doc for free.